 5. Plan for communication

-Having a communication system in place is invaluable in a variety of situations—from winter weather to political demonstrations to the global pandemic.
-The ability to disseminate vital information and stay in touch with employees is absolutely essential in the event of an emergency.
+A communication system is invaluable in various situations—from winter weather to political demonstrations to the global pandemic.
+The ability to disseminate vital information and stay in touch with employees is essential in an emergency.

 Mass notification solutions allow you to keep everyone informed.
 You can ensure employees have accurate, rapid, and regular updates by using a two-way, multichannel alert notification system that will help minimize chaos and maximize employee safety.

-Event page functionality can further ensure employees receive consistent and accurate information during a crisis.
-With a centralized hub to act as an incident command system and provide ongoing updates and streamline access to critical resources for any incident, employees are always on the same page.
+Event page functionality ensures employees receive consistent and accurate information during a crisis.
+With a centralized hub acting as an incident command system, providing ongoing updates and streamlining access to critical resources for any incident, employees are always on the same page.
 Disseminating information in this way prevents misinformation and reduces confusion during critical events.

 Planning for Your Safest Year Yet